onhalfway/weijiacheng/docs/contents/wjch/en/headway/elementary/hw4e-elementary-sb.md

 - I I don't want to skateboard.
 I like other things.
 What about skiing?
 Can you ski?
 - A Yeah, I can ski a bit, but my mum and dad can ski brilliantly!
 - I I love skiing.
 I can ski really well.
 - A OK, OK, we can do some things, but Superman can do everything.
-There's nothing Superman cant do.
+There's nothing Superman can't do.
-- I Oh, you and Supermanl Remember he's not real, he's only a ...
+- I Oh, you and Superman Remember he's not real, he's only a ...

 ### T5.4